 1.Add 1 cup oats to a blender.

 2. Make a coarse powder.
-This helps to prevent stickiness in the oats idli.
+Making a coarse powder prevents stickiness in the oats idli.

-3. Pour oil to a hot pan.
-Add mustard, cumin and 1 tsp urad dal.
+3. Pour 1½ tablespoon oil to a hot pan.
+Do not reduce oil.
+If using cashews, fry them until golden and set aside.
+Then add ¼ teaspoon mustard seeds, ½ teaspoon cumin seeds and 1 teaspoon urad dal.
 Saute until the dal turns golden.
 Sprinkle a pinch of hing.

-4. Add 1 finely chopped green chilies, 1 tsp chopped ginger (optional) and few curry leaves.
+4. Add 1 finely chopped green chilies, 1 teaspoon chopped ginger (optional) and few curry leaves.
 Saute for a min.

 5. Next add half cup semolina / rava or whole wheat rava /daliya.